Wednesday, October 24, 2018

 Every child.

-Sure, my youngest doesn't have "special needs" or require special accommodations like my oldest does, but he still has needs that should be fulfilled.
+Sure, my youngest doesn't have "special needs" or require specific accommodations like my oldest does, but he still has needs that should be understood, supported, and fulfilled.

 Every child deserves to have their voice heard.
 They deserve respect.
 They deserve to be shown that they are important and valued.